Healthy Homes Assessment Haumoana

 Insulation Haumoana

-A well-insulated property can reduce condensation and lower the chance of mould and damp, and it will make an easier task to allow the household to keep heat.
+A well-insulated house can help control condensation and lessen the likelihood of mould and dampness, as well as making an easier task to the home to keep warmth.

-The "R" signifies thermal resistance, and it is a measurement of how well the insulation is able to resist heat flow.
-The more R-value is higher, the higher the quality of insulation.
+The "R" is a symbol for thermal resistance and is a gauge of how well the insulation is able to resist heat flow.
+The greater the R-value, the higher the quality of insulation.

 • Zone 1 - Auckland & Northland Ceiling R 2.9 in the underfloor, 1.3